The Liar (novel): Reception

 The book is noted for its wit and humour, as well as its often outrageous references to various homosexual experiences.

 Legacy

-The bar on level 3 of the University of Dundee Student Union building is named after the book, as Fry was Rector of the university from 1992 to 1998.
+The bar on level three of the University of Dundee Student Union building is named after the book, as Fry was Rector of the university from 1992 to 1998.

+A feature film adaptation of the same name is in development, directed by Tony Hagger, written by Stephen Fry and Tony Hagger, starring Asa Butterfield as Adrian Healey, Charles Dance as Tickford, Rupert Everett as Humphrey Biffen, Tom Wilkinson as Trefusis, Sally Phillips as Beryl, and David Walliams as Hesketh-Harvey.